-- Are you discharging 5000 litres a day into the water coarse?
+- Are you discharging 5000 litres a day into the watercourse?

 - Does the discharge flow into any environmentally protected zones, such as a Special Site of Scientific Interest, or Ramsar Site?

-- Is the discharge near or on in source Protection Zone?
+- Is the discharge near or in a source Protection Zone?

-If your system can meet the General Binding Rules, you shouldn’t need an environmental permit.
-However, you are still required to have a system meets what ever discharge permission you have (either the Binding Rules or Environmental Permit).
+If your system can meet the General Binding Rules, you should not need an environmental permit.
+However, you are still required to have a system that meets the discharge permission you have (either the Binding Rules or Environmental Permit).

-The General Binding Rules are vast and complex, and we recommend you seek expect advise before making any changes or looking to install a sewage treatment system.
+The General Binding Rules are vast and complex.
+We recommend you seek expert advice before making any changes or looking to install a sewage treatment system.

 Free Health Check!

-If you are worried about your system, think you’re effected by these changes, or want to improve your current system then Moody Sewage can help.
+If you are worried about your system, think you are affected by these regulations, or want to improve your current system then Moody Sewage can help!

 We provide a Free Health Check to owners of septic tanks and treatment plants.
 This includes our Consultants visiting your property, checking your system’s condition, looking to see if it meets environmental standards and to provide advice.